Wilki406/12SENA_LASER_TURRET/README.md

 risk management methods throughout the creation of the system.
 They use a range of materials, tools, equipment and components.
 Students test, diagnose and analyse the performance of the system.
 They evaluate their process and the system.
 Students expand their knowledge of emerging developments and innovations through their investigation and analysis of a range of engineered systems.
-They analyse a specific emerging innovation, including its impacts.